twineworks/tweakflow/site/content/reference.md

   - If the operands are finite double and decimal, the double is cast to decimal, and a decimal comparison is performed.
   - -Infinity is less than any finite number
   - Infinity is greater than an finite number
+  - If both operands are datetimes, they are compared as instants on an absolute timeline

 ```tweakflow
 > 1 < 2
 true